HFHT/pickup/README.md

 Add spinners, on loading, on waiting for Shopify customer lookup, on Save. been taken'
 --- perhaps resubmit without the email, and/or notify the scheduler to resolve the discrepency.

-on mobile an accidental pulldown refreshes browser back to page, intercept it.